-This year I decided to visit the Hoctún Cemetery for Day of the Dead, some special dates in the cultural panorama of Mexico.
-On these dates we live in a special way the tradition in the Hoctún cemetery, where relatives approach to dress their dead.
+This year I decided to visit the Hoctún cemetery for DÍa de Muertos, a special date in the cultural scene of Mexico.
+On these dates, the tradition is lived in a special way in the Hoctún cemetery, where relatives come to dress their deceased.

 What does it mean to dress the deceased?
-During these very marked dates the tombstones of the cemetery are repainted, cleaned and re decorated: it is their way of honoring their dead.
-Just as the living clean and clothe ourselves, the dead also do it this way.
+During these important dates, the tombstones in the cemetery are repainted, cleaned and redecorated: it is their way of honoring their dead.
+Just as the living clean and dress, the dead also do it this way.

 During the dates of the Days of the Dead, relatives come to the Hoctún cemetery and paint the tombs.
 It is a tradition that is preserved but has been lost over time.
 Today you surely find families who get together to paint the tombstones, others have the workers paint them for them.
 Some just go to lay flowers and fix the grave, and there are families who get together with music and a chela while they talk and remember their dead.

 As a curiosity I was talking to the gravedigger from Hoctún Cemetery, whom they call the dead.
 His nickname comes from years ago he drank a lot, and he used to end up sleeping on the floor, literally falling dead from alcohol.
 So today, The dead He is the one who buries you in Hoctún.

 You can visit the cemetery throughout the year, it is worth the walk.
 If on the dates of Day of the Dead you are in this area, it gives you a plus to visit.